 - 1. The Authority will maintain the following reserves: - a.
 General operating reserves, including the risk reserve, funded at a level equal to at least twelve percent (12%) of the Authority's budgeted operating expense, excluding non-operating expense, to be used as a working capital account throughout the year.
 The Treasurer will manage the use of the funds in the general operating reserve. - b.
 Service stabilization reserve funded at a level equal to three percent (3%) of the Authority's budgeted operating expense, excluding non-operating expense, to be used to avoid service reductions at such times as the Authority faces a revenue shortfall or cost overrun due to extraordinary circumstances.
-The Board of Trustees must give its prior approval before funds in the service stabilization reserve are used. - c.
+The Board of Trustees must give prior approval in a public board meeting before funds in the service stabilization reserve are used. - c.
 Bond reserves funded at a level required by bond covenants to be used for the payment of debt service in the event that the Authority fails to make scheduled bond principal and interest payments.
-The Board of Trustees must give its prior approval before funds in the bond reserve are used. - d.
-Capital replacement reserve to reach a level equal to one percent (1%) of the property, facilities, and equipment cost as reported in the comprehensive annual financial report to be used for capital repair or replacement costs due to extraordinary circumstances.
-The Board of Trustees must give its prior approval before funds in the capital replacement reserve are used. - e.
+The Board of Trustees must give prior approval in a public board meeting before funds in the bond reserve are used. - d.
+Capital replacement reserve to reach a level equal to one percent (1%) of the property, facilities, and equipment cost as reported in the Annual Comprehensive Financial Report (ACFR) to be used for capital repair or replacement costs due to extraordinary circumstances.
+The Board of Trustees must give prior approval in a public board meeting before funds in the capital replacement reserve are used. - e.
 Self-insurance/catastrophic reserve established annually through the budget process to reflect claims outstanding from risk management and estimable and presumed liability on open legal cases in coordination with the Attorney General's office.
 The amount in this reserve is reported to the Department of Public Safety annually.
-An element of
+An element of the reserve will fund a catastrophic loss reserve for vanpool claims over existing insurance coverage.
+The funding of the catastrophic loss reserve may be funded by vanpool fees to mitigate large claims.

-- the reserve will fund a catastrophic loss reserve for vanpool claims over existing insurance coverage.
-The funding of the catastrophic loss reserve may be funded by vanpool fees to mitigate large claims. - f.
-Debt reduction reserve fund for the purpose of retiring outstanding bonds or long-term obligations, with advance approval by the Board of Trustees, may be used to supplement the general operating reserve. - 2.
+- f.
+Debt reduction reserve fund for the purpose of retiring outstanding bonds or long-term obligations; with advance approval in a public board meeting by the Board of Trustees, this fund may be used to supplement the general operating reserve. - 2.
 The Board of Trustees may establish other reserves and make additional contributions to existing reserves. - 3.
 Reserve balances will be reported on the Authority's monthly financial statements. - 4.
 Upon the use of any service stabilization, bond or capital replacement reserves, or debt reduction reserve the Board of Trustees will, by resolution, establish a timeline for the full reimbursement of the reserves within 60 months after their first use and begin to restore reserves used no later than 24 months after their first use.